The Toastmaster is responsible for the final preparation and the running of the Tunbridge Wells Speakers meeting. The Toastmaster is the person who:

 - Before the meeting, the Toastmaster needs to prepare introductions for everyone.
 The meeting is enhanced if your introductions are short but interesting, informative and help us to get to know the functionaries and speakers better.
 Keep them brief!
 If you really want a theme then keep it subtle and unobtrusive.
 Typically the introductions will include:

 – For Functionaries: the person’s name & a summary of their general background (e.g. is it their first time in the role? how long have they been a member? etc)

-– For Speakers: Speaker’s name, summary of background, speaking achievement history
+– For Speakers: Speaker’s name, a summary of background, speaking achievement history

-– For Evaluators: Evaluator’s name & who they are evaluating, summary of evaluator’s general background
+– For Evaluators: Evaluator’s name & who they are evaluating, a summary of evaluator’s general background

 - The Warm Up has a tendency to over-‐run so make sure that everyone is briefed that they have just 15 seconds for their response and that the Timekeeper should ring the bell loudly and once their time is up!

 - The Table Topics also have a tendency to over-‐run so do brief the Table Topics Master in advance to limit the number of topics by not starting a new one when the time allocated has been reached (refer to the programme) and the Toastmaster can gently & discreetly remind when the time approaches